Stuycs-K/final-project-10-rojas-cessan-walkupj/WORKLOG.md

 ### 6/10

 Simplified setup, fixed all the setup calls in draw, and filled out the ReadMe file.
+Designed and implemented room 5 and 6.

 ## Jo